alphagov/government-service-design-manual/service-manual/the-team/recruitment/performance-analyst-jd.md

 **Essential**

 * be alert to emerging issues and trends which might impact or benefit own and team’s work
-* week to understand how the services, activities and strategies in the area work together to create value for the user
+* understand how the services, activities and strategies in the area work together to create value for the user
-* make sure own area/team activities are aligned to Departmental priorities
+* make sure own area/team activities are aligned to departmental priorities

 You must be able to make effective decisions by: